MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 ## Configuration

-To enable Metrics, set the following in Titan's properties file:
+To enable Metrics collection, set the following in Titan's properties file:

 ```
 # Required
 metrics.enable-basic-metrics = true
 ```

+This setting makes Titan generate runtime measurements using Metrics classes like Timer, Counter, Histogram, etc.  To access these measurements, one or more reporters must be configured.

 Titan supports the following Metrics reporters:

 * Console
 * CSV
 * Ganglia
+* Graphite
 * JMX
 * Slf4j
 * User-provided/Custom